- This is a part of the following series: Security Lancaster Seminar Series.

 problem-oriented policing in mind.
 Taking the top 100 callers each month (each of whom made an average of 17 calls to police), contact details were passes on to local Early Action Teams to research further.
 87% of vulnerable callers, it transpired, had been previously highlighted, but no responses had been made or plans put in place.

 In their analysis, with an of 866, the researchers found that the most common risk factor leaving to vulnerability was mental health issues (36.3% of cases), with being at risk of child sexual exploitation the least (5.8%).
 Other factors included alcoholism, Alzheimer’s & dementia and self harming.
-Applying smaller space analysis, the researchers took each behaviour and checked them with the others for rates of co-occurance, eventually grouping them into the three areas of youth factors, elderly factors and vulnerability risk factors.
+Applying smaller space analysis, the researchers took each behaviour and checked them with the others for rates of co-occurrence, eventually grouping them into the three areas of youth factors, elderly factors and vulnerability risk factors.
 As youth and elderly factors are largely static, the team focused on the remaining (and largest) group of factors.

 The response was good.
 Early Action Teams were the Lead Professional Agency in 41% of cases, largely due to the fact that they took on all cases that failed to meet more specialised agencies thresholds and criteria for assistance.
 Some of the solutions used to reduce vulnerability were ingenious—one woman suffering from dementia, for example, had a sign posted by her landline phone telling her not to call the police if she woke up confused, and to call her sister on the number provided instead.